peterkeen/diycdn/README.md

 ### 2018-08-25

-These thigns are now working:
+These things are now working:

 * creating or updating a site's domain list will generate a LetsEncrypt certificate
 * nginx config generation